 I had just received a sample bag of Georgia pecans from Pearson Farm so I used them in this recipe.
 Pearson Farm has been growing pecans for over 100 years and they are really good!
 In addition to their fresh raw pecans that I received, they also sell salted, roasted, and chocolate-covered varieties.
-I love to much on raw pecans as a healthy snack and use them in dessert recipes when I’m baking.
+I love to munch on raw pecans as a healthy snack and use them in dessert recipes when I’m baking.
 But pecans can also be added to healthy foods like salads, yogurt, and smoothies for a little extra nutrition.
 They contain vitamins and minerals like vitamin A, E, and B1, calcium, potassium, zinc, thiamin, and magnesium.

 I like to think pecans make desserts a little healthier, too, so I thought they’d be great paired with dark chocolate and dried cranberries in this blondie recipe.
-I was so happy with the way these blondies turned out–a combination of rich, buttery taste with the chocolate-cranberry-pecan goodness mixed in!
+I was so happy with the way these blondies turned out—a combination of a rich, buttery taste with the chocolate-cranberry-pecan goodness mixed in!

-DARK CHOCOLATE CRANBERRY PECAN BLONDIES by NancyC, adapted from Taste of Home
+DARK CHOCOLATE CRANBERRY PECAN BLONDIES by NancyC

 Makes an 8 x 8″ pan